-Even before the Pope convoked the Synod on the Amazon in 2019, and issued his dramatic exhortation, Columbans in South America have been eagerly engaged in campaigns to support the local Church, and to protect the ecology and peoples of the Amazon against injustice and exploitation.
+Even before the Pope convoked the Synod on the Amazon in 2019, and issued his dramatic exhortation, Columbans in South America were engaged in campaigns to support the local Church, and to protect the ecology and peoples of the Amazon against injustice and exploitation.

 Before the Spanish arrived, the native inhabitants were under the rule of the fabled Inca Empire.
-Once the “conquistadores” from Spain drove the Incas out and left the indigenous decimated by disease, people from the highlands began to drift down to the “Jungle Eyebrows”.
-Then, in the mid-nineteenth century, the president of the young Republic of Peru, Ramón Castilla, encouraged immigrants from central and southern Europe to settle the territory.
+Once the conquistadores from Spain drove the Incas out and left the indigenous population to be decimated by disease, people from the highlands began to drift down to the ‘Jungle Eyebrows’.
+Then, in the mid nineteenth century, the president of the young Republic of Peru, Ramón Castilla, encouraged immigrants from central and southern Europe to settle the territory.
 Most came from Germany, but there were also Austrians, French and others.

-The challenge is enormous but, with God’s help, we can rise to it, and in so doing maybe fulfill Pope Francis’s fourth and final Amazonian dream……..”of Christian communities”, that might, “bestow on the Church a new face, with Amazonian features.”
+The challenge is enormous but, with God’s help, we can rise to it, and in so doing maybe fulfil Pope Francis’s fourth and final Amazonian dream “of Christian communities” that might “bestow on the Church a new face, with Amazonian features.”